Late Genius "Ginimbi" Kadungure Biography - Pindula

 Net Worth

 Ginimbi's net worth was currently not known as his businesses are not listed publicly.
-Based on assets known however, his net worth can be estimated to be USD 5 million.
+Based on assets known however, his net worth can be estimated to be US $10 million and US $100 million.
 He added a new US$600 000 worth Lamborghini Aventador S Roadster during the week ending 3 October 2020 to his fleet of luxury cars which turned heads of many in the Zimbabwean capital, Harare.[4]

 Crime and Controversy